amommendes/wikimedia_stream/README.md

 #### Design Considerations
 - The application follows the simplest way to complete tasks, considering the time given to finish.
-- In order to get data from API, the SSEClient were used as described in the Wikimedia Recent Changes documentation suggests.
+- In order to get data from API, the SSEClient were used as the Wikimedia Recent Changes documentation suggests.
 - Elasticsearch were used due to the nature of the data.
 This kind of streams can be considered as events that generates documents (json), which is a natural data to Elasticsearch.
 It is scable, very fast with full text search in documents and very good to analytics workloads.
 MongoDB would be a candidate to store this json documents, but manage mongoDB clusters is not so easy, at least, considering what I've heard :)
 - In the backend a flask server interact with Elasticsearch querying data requested from dashboard.
 - DataViz were produced with standard web tools using material design, which I personally appreciate.